Why Subscription Boxes Could be a Smart Quarantine-Era Member Perk

 Subscription boxes, once seen as a fading trend, are showing signs of resilience during the COVID-19 era.
 Associations might consider the idea as a way to surprise and delight members when in-person interactions can't happen.

-Subscription boxes were already seen as a peaking craze a year ago, when Marketplace noted that the industry had reached $10 billion in value in 2018.
+Subscription boxes were already seen as a peaking craze nearly two years ago, when Marketplace noted that the industry had reached $10 billion in value in 2018.
 They’d been picking up interest for years before that.

 Might this be time for a comeback, perhaps as an association member perk?
 Subscription value is close enough to membership value that it could be a good idea to give the box model another look.
 At a time when in-person events are off the table, it could offer a much-needed personal touch.